 Common Barriers To Doing More Advisory Work (And How To Solve Them)

-There are a few common barriers to shifting to a more excellent mix of advisory work.
-You may find that some (or all) of them apply to you:
+There are a few widespread obstacles that must be overcome in order to transition to a more great mix of advising work.
+You might find that some of these apply to you, or even all of them:

 Reason #1: You’re too busy delivering essential compliance work to offer more advisory services.

-But the reality is that many firms are so snowed under compliance work that they cannot deliver the added-value stuff.
+However, the reality is that many companies are so bogged down in compliance work that they are unable to provide the content that has additional value.
 Their workload looks like this:

 Reason #2: You’re not spending enough face-time with clients